 Following Mrs. Sonday’s death in 1960, Lester and his wife Doris purchased the firm and operated it until their retirement on January 1, 1990.
 At that time, C. Gregory Childs, a long-time employee of the Sheets’, and his wife, Jeanine purchased the Sheets Funeral Home.
 A member of the Indiana Historic Business Register, the funeral home was honored in 1997 by the State of Indiana for over a century of continuous operation.
 In 2002, the name of the firm was changed to Sheets & Childs Funeral Home, reflecting its current and continuing status as a family-owned and operated business.
 On February 14, 2005, Mr. & Mrs. Childs purchased Orr Funeral Home (formerly The Krider Funeral Home) in Churubusco.
 Today, both businesses are operated out of the historic Sheets & Childs location in downtown Churubusco.
 In 2007 the firm was named “Business of the Year” by the Churubusco Chamber of Commerce.

 On July 1, 2016 Miles & Tarah Wilson purchased the funeral home from Greg and Jeanine.
-Together with their three kids they continue to run the funeral home as a small town family owned funeral home.
+Together with their four kids, they continue to run the funeral home as a small-town family-owned funeral home.